HenryPenton/Pentonopolis/projects/word-frequency-counter/README.md

 allFrequencyCount("Lock & Co is a hatters", { protectionList: ["Lock & Co"] }); // => Map{ 'Lock & Co' => 0.25; 'is' => 0.25; 'a' => 0.25; 'hatters' => 0.25; };
 ```

+## Changelog

+This package used to offer the ability to pass a random string generator.
+This is no longer required as it now uses uuid to do this task.